15 Reasons to Start Every Morning with Yoga

 I believe the quality of our breath not only expresses our inner feelings—it indicates the quality of our relationship to life.

-Back in my twenties, before the life-altering meeting with an elderly gentleman yogi-farmer inspired me to start practicing yoga, asthma was my summer companion.
+Back in my twenties, before the life-altering meeting with the elderly gentleman yogi-farmer inspired me to start practicing yoga, asthma was my summer companion.
 I went through every June, July, and August struggling for breath.

 4. Circulates Your Inner Song